 Household Electronic Appliances in Japan - For Long-term Residents

-When a foreigner moves long-term to Japan such as for starting a new life as an expat, you will need to use household appliances in the residence you lease.
+When a foreigner moves long-term to Japan such as for starting a new life as an expat, you will need to use household appliances in the rental apartment.
 If you bring appliances from your home country, you will face a lot of cumbersome matters.
 Here we show below the guidance on the voltage and electric frequency in Japan as well as how to purchase and lease appliances.

 About the voltage in Japan